Isle of Wight Guru

 6. A Treehouse, Woodside Bay or Whippingham

-There are two treehouses at Woodside Bay Lodge Retreat which sleep two people and have their own hot tubs.
-They're about 60 seconds walk to the beach at Woodside Bay and are part of a larger lodge resort which has a gym, restaurant and spa treatments.
+There are two treehouses at Woodside Bay Lodge Retreat, which sleep two people and have their own hot tubs.
+They're about 60 seconds walk to the beach at Woodside Bay and are part of a larger lodge resort with a gym and restaurant.
 The beach is one of the Isle of Wight's scrubbier beaches with a mix of shingle and sand but it's nice and quiet and has good sunsets.
-The resort gets reviews of 9/10 from customers.
+The resort gets reviews of 4.5/5 from customers on Google reviews.

 Woodside bay treehouse